 Encapsulated O-rings are offered in two PTFE grades, FEP and PFA with a selection of three different energizers which give the user a choice depending on temperature and operating environment.

-FDA Approval; The United States Federal Food and Drug Administration have published amendment 21 CFR 177.1550 which permits the use of FEP and PFA as articles or components of articles intended for use in contact with food.
+The United States Federal Food and Drug Administration have published amendment 21 CFR 177.1550 which permits the use of FEP and PFA as articles or components of articles intended for use in contact with food.
 There is no general approval for use of these grades in medical applications.

 The core material is the component which imparts “life’ or ‘memory’ to the encapsulated O-ring when it is subjected to compressive force.

 A fluoroelastomer compound with a combination of exceptional mechanical properties and compression set resistance.
 This particular energizer gives an O-ring excellent memory and the ability to recover rapidly from deformation.
 This core has a Shore A hardness of 75 with a suggested operating temperature range of -10°F to +300°F (-23°C to +150°C) in encapsulated applications.

 This elastomer possesses mechanical properties similar to Viton®, with the exception of its slightly lower compression set resistance.
 It is more suitable for sensitive applications where lighter compressive forces are applied to energize the seal.
 This core has a Shore A hardness of 70 but it also offers a broader operating temperature range of -80°F to +500°F. (-62°C to +260°C).

 The spring energizer, made from precision rolled stainless high strength steel gives a very high compression set resistance.
 The stainless spring core maintains its resilience during in long term exposure to cryogenic temperatures -420°F to +500°F (-250°C to +260°C).
 It offers superior sealing characteristics in face seal applications, especially in liquid oxygen and hydrogen service.